entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The lateral nuchal depression on the dorsal suface of neurocranium is present in the brachythoracids and absent in the plesiomorphic arthrodires.
 The lateral nuchal depression corresponds to the endolymphatic thickening.

 181. Median nuchal depression: long (0); short (1).
-> - The lateral nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.
+> - The **lateral** nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.

 182. The central sensory line leaves the postorbital plate: no (0); yes (1).
 > - The coding of the new Xitun actinolepid is 0.
-> - The central sensory lines of *the new Xitun actinolepid*, *Dicksonosteus arcticus*, *Szelepis yunnanensis* don't extend out of the postorbital plate.
+> - The central sensory lines of the new Xitun actinolepid, *Dicksonosteus arcticus*, *Szelepis yunnanensis* don't extend out of the postorbital plate.

 183. Profundus sensory line on preorbital: absent (0); present (1).
 > Johnson *et al*.
 (2000), Character 12.